Home Page

 Lerna Babikyan is an interdisciplinary artist, educator, and writer focused on the transformative power of dance, movement, and creativity.
 She holds BA degrees in dance and adult education, and an MA in Movement, Mind, Ecology from Schumacher College.
 Her work is grounded in bodily learning and holistic education.

-In the light of her ecological approach and holistic education philosophy, it designs and implements educational programs in the creative dance room for all learning environments.
-She provides teacher trainings on this topic to local and international educational institutions and art centers, especially Mudita Dance & Moves, where she founded.
+In the light of her ecological approach and holistic education philosophy, she designs and implements educational programs in the creative dance room for all learning environments.
+She provides teacher trainings on this topic to local and international educational institutions and art centers, especially Mudita Moves, where she founded.

-At the heart of her workshops, presentations, and performances is the aim to nurture authentic self-expression, help individuals connect with their inner artist, and foster peaceful relationships with oneself, the community, and nature.
+At the heart of her workshops, presentations, and performances she aim to nurture authentic self-expression, help individuals connect with their inner artist, and foster peaceful relationships with self and surroundings.

 Lerna’s creative and pedagogical work deeply explores themes of identity, memory, nature, pedagogy, indigenous cultures, languages, and space.
 Through embodied practices, she weaves together dance, storytelling, and ecological awareness, crafting a powerful narrative of creativity and healing.

-Lerna has shared her experiences and research through presentations and workshops in various local and international conferences, contributing to the academic community on these subjects.
+Lerna has been sharing her experiences and research through presentations and workshops in various local and international conferences, contributing to the academic community on these subjects.

 Podcast